abtzpro/Aerogel-Research-Paper/README.md

 ## Precursor: One of my projects I am developing requires Aerogel
 Just one problem.
 Aerogel in the form I need it to be in for my current development on this project can cost upwards of hundreds upon thousands of dollars for a single sheet.
 So, I decided to make it myself.

-The following research paper is a product of that decision to make the awrogel myself so as to provide others a means to make it themselves as well.
+The following research paper is a product of that decision to make the Aerogel myself so as to provide others a means to make it themselves as well.

 ## Table of contents:
 Title: Synthesis and Characterization of Aerogel: A Comprehensive Research Paper